Saul Alinsky: Death and family

 Alinsky was married three times.
 His first wife, Helene Simon, whom he had met at the University of Chicago, drowned in 1947 while trying to save two children.
 Alinsky mourned her passing for many years.
 His second marriage to Jean Graham was also to take a tragic turn.
-A diagnosis of multiple sclerosis proved to be the onset of serious mental health problems, and led to her hospitalization.
-Alinsky after several years ended the marriage, but maintained regular contact.
+A diagnosis of multiple sclerosis proved to be the onset of serious mental health problems and led to her hospitalization.
+Alinsky ended the marriage after several years but maintained regular contact.
 In the year before his death, he married Irene McInnis.
 He had two children from his first marriage, Kathryn Wilson and Lee David Alinsky.

 Legacy

 Industrial Areas Foundation

 It has been suggested that "Alinsky is to community organizing as Freud is to analysis."
 Having written about it, "philosophized about it, and provided the first set of rules", he was the first to call attention to community organizing "as a distinct program, with a life and literature of its own, separate from any particular cause such as the union movement or Populism."
 His biographer Sanford Horwitt credits Alinsky "more than anybody ... for demonstrating that community organizing could be a lifelong career."

 The Industrial Areas Foundation still claims to be "the nation's largest and longest-standing network of local faith and community-based organizations."
 They report "victories" on, among other issues, housing and neighborhood revitalization, public transport and infrastructure, living-wage jobs and workforce development, support for local labor unions, criminal justice reform, and tackling the opioid crisis.

 When Alinsky died, Edward T. Chambers became the IAF's executive director.
 Hundreds of professional community and labor organizers and thousands of community and labor leaders have been trained at its workshops.
 Fred Ross, who worked for Alinsky, was the principal mentor for Cesar Chavez and Dolores Huerta.
-Other organizations following in the tradition of the Congregation-based Community Organizing pioneered by IAF include PICO National Network, Gamaliel Foundation, Brooklyn Ecumenical Cooperatives, founded by former IAF trainer, Richard Harmon and Direct Action and Research Training Center (DART).
+Other organizations following in the tradition of the Congregation-based Community Organizing pioneered by IAF include PICO National Network, Gamaliel Foundation, Brooklyn Ecumenical Cooperatives, founded by former IAF trainer Richard Harmon, and Direct Action and Research Training Center (DART).
 Such had been their role in the IAF and its projects that on his Firing Line television program William F. Buckley introduced Alinsky as "the pet revolutionary of the church people of America".